wintere/introhpc-archive/bash/lesson.md

 To work with high performance-computing systems like Talapas, you will need to interact with files and folders from a shell application called the command line, command prompt, or terminal.
 The language we will use to communicate with this shell application is called Bash.
+To work with high performance-computing systems like Talapas, you will need to interact with files and folders from a shell application called the command line, command prompt, or terminal.
+The language we will use to communicate with this shell application is called Bash.

 Today's Bash commands are used to create, manage, rename, and delete files and directories.
 A robust understanding of filesystems and systematic file management is essential